EBCT Calculator: Accurately Calculate Water Treatment

 What is an EBCT Calculator?

-The crucial role of EBCT in water treatment lies in its ability to determine the appropriate amount of time needed for the water to come into contact with the treatment medium.
+The fundamental purpose of EBCT in water treatment is to determine how long water needs to touch the treatment medium.

 Understanding Empty Bed Contact Time in Water Treatment